Aurelio Gonzales Jr.

-Aurelio "Dong" Dueñas Gonzales Jr. (born October 27, 1962) is a Filipino politician, businessman, and civil engineer who served as congressman of the 3rd District of Pampanga in the Philippines from 2016 to 2025.
-A former member of PDP-Laban, he has been a member of the Lakas–CMD party since November 2023.
+Aurelio "Dong" Dueñas Gonzales Jr. (born October 27, 1962) is a Filipino politician, civil engineer, and businessman who served as representative of the 3rd District of Pampanga from 2016 to 2025, a position he previously held from 2007 to 2013.

-In February 2025, Gonzales was one of the 95 Lakas–CMD members who voted to impeach vice president Sara Duterte.

 Early life and education

-Gonzales was born at the Virgen de los Remedios Hospital in Barangay San Jose in San Fernando, Pampanga on October 27, 1962.
+Gonzales was born at the Virgen de los Remedios Hospital in Barangay San Jose in San Fernando, Pampanga on October 27, 1962 to Aurelio Gonzales Sr. and Cezaria Dueñas.
 He was raised in Barangay Anao in Mexico, Pampanga.
 He studied Anao Elementary School and Anao National High School for his primary and secondary education.
 He took up Civil Engineering at the Mapua Institute of Technology.
 In 1987, He passed the Civil Engineering board exam.

 Political career

+Pampanga Provincial Board (2004–2007)

 Before becoming a congressman, he was a board member for the same district for one term before running for Congress.